 “Lights!”
 In days gone by, this phrase appropriately shouted before “camera” and “action” shows the importance of light in motion film.
 Now with video, studio lighting still makes up a core piece that will make or break a professional video shoot.
 Be it be for an educational video or a promotional video, understanding the importance of controlling light is crucial.
 You can easily add light through bouncing sunlight or powering LED light panels or incandescent bulbs, or remove light by shielding light from the subject by using flags or fabric.
 In this article, we touch on the most popular concept for newbies, which uses three lights around a subject, commonly called a three point light setup.

-Since most of studio equipment isn’t part of the camera, failure is knocking at the lens cap.
-Lighting is the most important element of a photo or video project aside from your subject, according to Kodak, and the sun doesn’t always cover it.
-Here are the beginner how-tors from proper white balancing to a three-point lighting setup, here are the basics that must top your checklist:
+Since most of studio equipment isn't part of the camera, light and sound play an equally large role.
+Lighting is the most important element of a photo or video project aside from your subject according to Kodak, and the sun isn't always enough.
+Here are the beginner how-tos from proper white balancing to a three-point lighting setup, here are the basics that must top your checklist:

 1. Know Your Camera and Lens' Strengths